bperez3237/nyc-food-map/README.md

 # nyc-food-map
-Map of street food in nyc
+Map of street food in nyc.
+In Progress....

+App will have map of common street food corners with lists of food available and average price.
+Goal is to show a heat map of prices of street food across the city.
+Map is restricted to search within NYC.

 # React DRF SimpleJWT App